whuybrec/MiniGamesBot/README.md

 **?info**
   —  Shows some information about this bot.
 **?rules** minigame
-  —  Shows for the a given minigame.
+  —  Shows the rules for the given minigame.
 **?stats** *@player*
   —  Shows stats for all minigames for yourself or for the tagged player.
 **?set_prefix** new prefix